NekruzAsh/NekruzAsh/README.md

 ## 🧐 About
 * I'm a Computer Science student with a passion for coding and crafting innovative software solutions.
-* Dedicated to creating applications that address real-world challenges and enhance daily experiences of people .
+* Dedicated to creating applications that address real-world challenges and enhance daily experiences of people.
 * I like spending my free time learning about new technologies and building projects from scratch.
 * I love F1, my favorite team is Red Bull Racing and my favorite driver of all time is Fernando Alonso.
 * I like hiking and exploring trails in Ohio 🌿.